-We have read thousands of course applications over the years and we've compiled some advice that might help you write the best application you can, help us assess whether this course is the right one for you, and whether it is right for you now.
+We’ve have compiled some tips and advice that might help you write the best application you can, help us assess whether this course is the right one for you, and whether it is right for you now.

 Alternative Formats for Applications